GregTechCEu/gtceu-modern-docs/docs/Modpacks/Ore-Generation/01-Customizing-Veins.md

 The API for vein modifications is the same as for creating new veins.

+!!! warning "Moving veins to other dimensions"
+    When moving one of the default veins to another dimension, keep in mind that you also have to change their biome(s) accordingly.

 ??? example "Modifying ALL existing veins"
     You can also modify all existing ore veins at once: